 Being government programs, both Medicare and Medicaid can be complicated, confusing and challenging to navigate for some people.

-Once you turn 65 years old, Medicare automatically becomes your primary insurance payer, says Diane Omdahl, president and founder of 65Incorporated, a Medicare consulting firm.
+Medicare would be your primary insurance payer, says Diane Omdahl, president and founder of 65Incorporated, a Medicare consulting firm.
 If you also qualify for Medicaid, that becomes your secondary payer.
 “It works like a supplement plan, picking up the costs that Medicare Part A and B don’t cover,” she says.
 However, she recommends talking to a consultant or a representative of your state health insurance assistance program, known as SHIP, for guidance.
-“Talk to someone about what needs to be done, because you can’t rest assured that it will be done automatically,” she says.
+“Talk to someone about what needs to be done, because you can’t rest assured that it will be done automatically.”

-When picking a Medicare or Medicare Advantage plan, the choices can be overwhelming.
+When picking a Medicare Part D or Medicare Advantage plan, the choices can be overwhelming.
 How flexible is the coverage offered?
 Are your doctors included in the plan?
-Does it cover your needs for, say eye care or mental health care?
+Does it cover your needs for, say eye care or prescription medication?
 “It’s important that you look at the type of coverage you want in order to decide which way you want to go,” says Tatiana Fassieux, a consultant with California Health Advocates, a Medicare advocacy organization, who also serves as a counselor with her local SHIP in Chico, California.

-Some beneficiaries say they want the cheapest plan, “but that’s not [necessarily] a good option,” she says.
-If you live in a big metropolitan area, you may have upward of 100 Medicare Advantage plans to choose from — each considerably different than the others.
-“The devil is in details,” Fassieux says.
+Some beneficiaries say they want the cheapest plan, “but that’s not (necessarily) a good option,” she says.
+If you live in a big metropolitan area, you may have 40 or more Medicare Advantage plans to choose from — each considerably different than the others.
+“The devil is in the details,” Fassieux says.
 She also recommends talking to a local broker, Medicare advocate or a SHIP representative.

 More from U.S. News